bcgsc/biobloom/README.md

 #### ii.
 Categorized Sequence FastA/FastQ Files

 * In the output directory there will be files for every filter used in addition to `multiMatch` and `noMatch` files.
-The reads will be categorized in these locations based on the threshold (`-m` and `-t`) values used.
+The reads will be categorized in these locations based on the threshold `-s` values used.
 * Reads outputted will have a value (e.g. `/1`) appended to the end of each ID to denote pair information about the read.

 <a name="5"></a>